 Social anxiety disorder

 Social anxiety disorder involves intense fear of being embarrassed or evaluated negatively by others.
 As a result, people avoid social situations.
 This is more than shyness.
 It can have a big impact on work or school performance and relationships.

 Generalized anxiety disorder is excessive worry about several everyday problems for at least six months.
 People with this type of anxiety report that they feel as though they are worried most of the time and that the worry feels hard to control.
 Many people experience physical symptoms too, including muscle tension and sleep problems.

 Other mental illnesses

-Some mental illnesses are no longer classified as anxiety disorders, though anxiety or fear is a major part of the illnesses.
+Some mental illnesses are not considered as anxiety disorders, though anxiety or fear is a major part of the illnesses.

 Obsessive-compulsive disorder (OCD)

-Obsessive-compulsive disorder is made up of unwanted thoughts, images, or urges that cause anxiety (obsessions) or repeated actions meant to reduce that anxiety (compulsions).
-Obsessions or compulsions usually take a lot of time and cause a lot of distress.
+Obsessive-compulsive disorder involves unwanted thoughts, images, or urges that cause anxiety or distress (obsessions) followed by specific repeated actions intended to reduce that distress (compulsions).
+Obsessions or compulsions often take a lot of time and cause significant distress.